 Diet and EDS research fund

-Professor Qasim Aziz and Lisa Jamieson at the Wingate Institute of Neurogastroenterology, Barts & The London School of Medicine & Dentistry, Queen Mary University of London.
+Professor Qasim Aziz at the Wingate Institute of Neurogastroenterology, Barts & The London School of Medicine & Dentistry, Queen Mary University of London.

-We are urgently trying to raise £250,000 for research to look at the effects of changes to diet on the symptoms of hypermobile EDS (hEDS).
+We are delighted to have raised £204,000 towards research to look at the effects of changes to diet on the symptoms of hypermobile EDS (hEDS).

 Hypermobile Ehlers-Danlos syndrome (hEDS) is a connective tissue disorder due to an abnormality in how the body makes collagen.
 Connective tissue, including collagen, is the supporting ‘glue’ that holds the body together.